How to update a dapp chain

 .

-To migrate to the new module, we need to update the
+To migrate to the new module, you need to update the

 config.template.xml